A teacher is accused of calling military 'lowest of our low'

 "Our classrooms are not the appropriate place for one-sided discussions that undermine the values our families hold dear.
 We are investigating.
 We will find out exactly what happened and take all appropriate action to ensure that the values of our students and families are respected in our schools."

 Pico Rivera School Board President Aurora Villon says board members have tried to speak with him but have not heard his side yet.
-He said that, at this time, Salcido will not be returning to El Rancho High School.
+She said that, at this time, Salcido will not be returning to El Rancho High School.
 The next school board meeting is February 6.